Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/03-Behavioral-PatternsPt.1/README.md

 ## After Class

-1. Review the other Behavioral Patterns in the links below
+1. The other Behavioral Patterns in the links below
 2. Research the following concepts:
 - The Composite Pattern
 - `UndoManager` (in Foundation framework)